fmalmeida/ngs-preprocess/README.md

     Usage:
     nextflow run fmalmeida/ngs-preprocess [--help] [ -c nextflow.config ] [OPTIONS] [-with-report] [-with-trace] [-with-timeline]
+    Obs: If you have downloaded the files and you run as ./main.nf you must ALWAYS keep the nextflow.config file in the same dir of main.nf

     Comments:
     This pipeline contains a massive amount of configuration variables and its usage as CLI parameters would